Built in the first half of the sixteenth century, the Spanish House is one of the last half-timbered houses in Revin.

 Discover its history during a guided tour with Revin Rando Patrimoine.

 Period and opening hours:

-From Monday 13 July, the museum will be open every day from 10am to noon and from 2pm to 6pm
+From June to the end of August: Every day from 10am to 12pm and from 2pm to 6pm.

 Wearing a mask is compulsory.

 Hydroalcoholic gel is available and it is forbidden to touch objects.